josemejias11/jdmqademo/README.md

 - Icons from React Icons library

 The UI is fully responsive and works well on mobile, tablet, and desktop screens.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Run tests to ensure everything works
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request